 - Our curriculum is age/maturity level appropriate.
 The pacing and difficulty level of our classes are designed to be fun, challenging, and technically appropriate.
 Levels are designed to increase students' technical skills, stamina and discipline in accordance with their age and development.

 - Safety is a top priority.

-- With Pilates a required class for our upper ballet levels, we make sure students have the strength and flexibility that is crucial to training.
+- We place emphasis on the fact that students must have the strength and flexibility that is crucial to training.
 Creating the routine of cross-training will continue to benefit dancers through their dance career.

 - Teaching students self-care before and after class is something that will help prevent injuries and give them tools to take with them beyond their training at Opus.